Ramadan Yusef

-Ramadan Yusef Mohammed (ረመዳን ዩሱፍ መሀመድ; born 12 February 2001) is an Ethiopian professional footballer who plays as a left-back for Ethiopian Premier League club Saint George and the Ethiopia national team.
+Ramadan Yusef Mohammed (ረመዳን ዩሱፍ መሀመድ; born 12 February 2001) is an Ethiopian professional footballer who plays as a left-back for Ethiopian Premier League club Ethiopian Insurance and the Ethiopia national team.

 Club career

+Shire Endaselassie

-Yusef began his career with Shire Endaselassie and made his debut in the 2018-19 Ethiopian Premier League season.
+Yusef began his career with Shire Endaselassie and made his debut in the 2018–19 Ethiopian Premier League season.

+Wolkite City

 On 1 October 2020, Yusef signed with Wolkite City.

+Saint George

 On 11 July 2022, Yusef signed with Saint George.

 International career

 Yusef made his international debut with the Ethiopia national team in a 0–0 2022 FIFA World Cup qualification tie with Lesotho on 4 September 2019.

 On 23 December 2021, Yusef was included in the Ethiopian squad for the 2021 Africa Cup of Nations.